cityuseattle/cs451-examples/Module01/HOS01 README.md

 # HOS01 - Cloud-Based Development Environment
 ##  Learning Outcomes
-1. Understand a cloud-based development environment (Codesapces) and an open-source platform for making universal native apps with JavaScript and Reac (Expo).
+1. Understand a cloud-based development environment (Codesapces) and an open-source platform for making universal native apps with JavaScript and React (Expo).
 2. Apply Codespaces and Expo to a simple React Native mobile app.
 3. Analyze the simple React Native mobile app.
 4. Evaluate a cloud-based React Native mobile app development environment.